ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 }
 ```

-Remember, the generated mock code you can't see here has a
+Remember, the generated mock code you can't see here has a whole bunch
-whole bunch of smarts and Unity assertions inside it.
+of smarts and Unity assertions inside it.
+CMock scans header files and
+then generates mocks (C code) from the function signatures it finds in
+those header files.
+It's kinda magical.

 ### That was the basics, but you’ll need more

 For more on the assertions and mocking shown above, consult the
 documentation for [Unity] and [CMock] or the resources in
-Ceedling's [README][/README.md]
+Ceedling's [README][/README.md].

 Ceedling, Unity, and CMock rely on a variety of
 [conventions to make your life easier][conventions-and-behaviors].